COVID-19 & UV Inactivation

 Trojan Technologies designs and manufactures systems that treat water with UV light in the UV-C spectrum – we do not design or manufacture systems or products that treat surfaces or air.

-UV light has demonstrated efficacy against microorganisms, including those responsible for cholera, polio, typhoid, hepatitis and other bacterial, viral and parasitic diseases.
+UV light has demonstrated efficacy against microorganisms, including those responsible for cholera, polio, typhoid, and hepatitis.

 Recent advancements are making it more appealing than ever for the dairy industry to replace heat pasteurization in favor of ultraviolet inactivation to treat water for its production needs.
 Complying With the Pasteurized Milk Ordinance (PMO) To comply with the...